China begins live-fire military exercises around Taiwan

 “The exercises (are) focused on key training sessions including joint blockade, attack on sea targets, attack on land targets and airspace control operation, and the joint combat capabilities of the troops were put to the test in the operations. military,” said a Xinhua news agency announcement attributed to the People’s Liberation Army (PLA) Eastern Theater Command, which has responsibility for areas near Taiwan.

-Meanwhile, the Global Times tabloid said the drills involved some of China’s newest and most sophisticated weapons, including J-20 stealth fighters and DF-17 hypersonic missiles, and that some missiles could be fired on the island, a move that would be extremely provocative.
+Meanwhile, the Global Times tabloid said the drills involved some of China’s newest and most sophisticated weapons, including J-20 stealth fighters and DF-17 hypersonic missiles, and that some missiles might be fired on the island, a move that would be extremely provocative.

 “The exercises are unprecedented as the PLA’s conventional missiles are expected to fly over the island of Taiwan for the first time,” the Global Times said, citing experts.